malhumaidan/ClassroomsAPI/README.md

 ## Setup

 1. Fork and clone the project from [here](https://github.com/JoinCODED/ClassroomsAPI/).
-2. Create a `virtual environment`, activate it, and install the dependencies using `pip install -r requirements.lock`.
+2. Create a `virtual environment`, activate it, and install the dependencies using `pip install -r dev-requirements.lock`.

 ## Steps